confuzeus/sasaas/README.md

 # Launch your SaaS MVP yesterday

+**This project is no longer active.**

+I'm working on a new and improved boilerplate.
+It will be available at [https://github.com/confuzeus/bango](https://github.com/confuzeus/bango)

 Time to market is of essence when developing your MVP.

 If you take too long, you lose motivation and potential market advantages.